 At night, try a gentle, grease-free moisturizer, like CeraVe’s Skin Renewing Night Cream ($13).
 Rogers recommends this stuff as it’s formulated with hyaluronic acid, a humectant that “attracts and retains moisture, improving skin feel and restoring suppleness.”
 Who said night cream had to blow your budget?

 After moisturizing, hold off for a few minutes before moving onto the next step.
 (While you wait, you can brush your teeth or do your hair.)
 Clinical studies show that waiting for your moisturizer to sink in can decrease the irritability of the acne medications you’ll be applying next, says Casquejo.

-After a few minutes, apply a coat of benzoyl peroxide gel to the skin (look for one with a concentration of 2% to 5%) as well as 2% salicylic acid lotion.
+After a few minutes, apply a coat of benzoyl peroxide gel to the skin (look for one with a concentration of 2 percent to 5 percent) as well as 2 percent salicylic acid lotion.
 (It doesn’t matter which you apply first, says Casquejo.)
 These are the active ingredients that fight acne, and you’ll apply them after moisturizing both day and night.
 Though it sounds counterintuitive to treat after moisturizing, Casquejo says this is the most effective way to target acne sans irritation.

-The La Roche-Posay kit above contains a 2% salicylic acid cleanser, a 0.5% salicylic acid gel, and a 5.5% benzoyl peroxide treatment, which align closely with the products Casquejo recommends.
+The La Roche-Posay kit above contains a 2 percent salicylic acid cleanser, a 0.5 percent salicylic acid gel, and a 5.5 percent benzoyl peroxide treatment, which align closely with the products Casquejo recommends.
 And with all three products for $30, you’d be hard-pressed to find a better deal.